 Workers Comp Medicare Set Aside (WCMSA)

-Payout totals for all annuities to fund the above expenses should be used rather than cost or present values of any annuities.
+Payout totals for all annuities to fund the above expenses should be used rather than the cost or present values of any annuities.
 Also, any previously settled portion of the WC claim must be included in computing the total settlement amount.
-In order to determine the total settlement amount when using an annuity, please be advised that Medicare determines the value of the annuity based on how much the annuity is expected to pay over the life of the settlement, not on the Present Day Value (PDV) or cost of funding that annuity.
+To determine the total settlement amount when using an annuity, please be advised that Medicare determines the value of the annuity based on how much the annuity is expected to pay over the life of the settlement, not on the Present Day Value (PDV) or cost of funding that annuity.

 As a Chartered Financial Consultant, I often deal with annuities.
-My concern on the above passage is a very small annuity spread over many years can actually trigger the reporting limit.
+My concern with the above passage is a very small annuity spread over many years can trigger the reporting limit.
 If an insurance carrier is looking at lifetime meds, one of the most efficient ways to settle claims will be affected.

 If an employer/TPA/insurance carrier wants to avoid the reporting limit, the easiest method would be to shop for annuities that show a lower final payout.
 This could be detrimental to the injured employee over the long term.